msalemor/azfunc-sb-trigger/README.md

 - Access to the lock tocken
 - Ability to deadleatter, abandon and complete a queue or topic
 - Access to configuration
+- By default, messages need to complete within 5 minutes, but this can be modfied

 ```c#